AccelByte Software Engineer Salary | IDR 190.16M-IDR 242.71M+ | Levels.fyi

 The median Software Engineer compensation in Indonesia package at AccelByte totals IDR 242.71M per year.
-View the base salary, stock, and bonus breakdowns for AccelByte's total compensation packages.
+View the base salary, equity, and bonus breakdowns for AccelByte's total compensation packages.
 Last updated: 10/27/2025

 Company